man at home in lounge room

 Up to one-third of people infected with measles will experience a complication.
 This can include ear infections, diarrhoea and pneumonia, and in some cases hospitalisation.
 About 1 in every 1000 people with measles develops encephalitis (swelling of the brain).

-Pregnant women: measles can have serious complications for pregnant women and their babies such as, miscarriage, early labour and stillbirth.
+Measles can have serious complications for pregnant women and their babies such as, miscarriage, early labour and stillbirth.

-Measles mumps rubella (MMR) vaccine is recommended for:
+The MMR vaccine is recommended for:

 • healthcare workers